FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 ### Step 6: Adding the Device to the FlowFuse Platform

 Now, you'll need to add a new device to the FlowFuse platform and download the device configuration file.
-This configuration will help connect your mac os device to the your FlowFuse team.
+This configuration will help connect your MacOS device to your FlowFuse team.
 For more information on how to add a device and generate the configuration, refer to [Generating "Device Configuration"](https://flowfuse.com/docs/device-agent/register/#generating-%22device-configuration%22).

 ### Step 7: Run the FlowFuse Device Agent Container